cbeck88/ver-shim-rs/README.md

   which can be read easily using `readelf -n` and `readelf -p .comment`.

-* My main motivation was to avoid the hit to build times that occurs when data that "logically" isn't already a part of the code, like git state, build timestamp, is injected into the code, and `cargo` rebuilds everything out of an abundance of caution.
+* My main motivation was to avoid the hit to build times that occurs when data that "logically" isn't already a dependency of the code, like git state, build timestamp, is injected into the code, and `cargo` rebuilds everything out of an abundance of caution.

   If your compiler changes, or your opt level changes, or your cargo features change, cargo already has to rebuild, whether or not you additionally inject this stuff as text strings into the source.
-So there's no advantage to the link-section approach over what `vergen` is doing.
-You might as well use `vergen` for the other stuff.
+So there's no advantage to the link-section approach over what `vergen` is doing with `env!`.
+You might as well use `vergen` for the other types of data.

 ## Licensing and distribution